 And here is part two.
-Taken with our camera and not my phone.
+Taken with my camera and not my phone.
 I love being able to zoom in and have better control over getting the exact details you want.
 But sometimes, I miss the color distortion which I can't control.
 The unpredictable results are fascinating to me.

 I was able to get this tiny star instead of the whole grey facade.

 And the detail of the fire escape.
 I know, I love fire escapes.
 I suppose I dream of sitting on one on a warm summer night.